jianxiaoguo/website/content/en/docs/applications/using-container-images.md

 ---
 title: Using Docker Images
 linkTitle: Container Images
-description: Deploy an application using a container image stored in your Drycc Container Registry.
+description: Deploy applications using container images from Drycc Container Registry or external registries.
 weight: 4
 ---

-Drycc supports deploying applications via an existing [Docker Image][].
-This is useful for integrating Drycc into Docker-based CI/CD pipelines.
+Drycc supports deploying applications using existing [Docker Images][].
+This approach integrates well with Docker-based CI/CD pipelines.

 ## Prepare an Application

-Start by cloning an example application:
+Clone this example application to get started:

     $ git clone https://github.com/drycc/example-dockerfile-http.git
     $ cd example-dockerfile-http

-Next use your local `docker` client to build the image and push it to [DockerHub][].
+Build the image and push it to [DockerHub][] using your local Docker client:

     $ docker build -t <username>/example-dockerfile-http .
     $ docker push <username>/example-dockerfile-http

 ### Docker Image Requirements

-In order to deploy Docker images, they must conform to the following requirements:
+Container images must meet these requirements for successful deployment:

-* The Dockerfile must use the `EXPOSE` directive to expose exactly one port.
-* That port must be listening for an HTTP connection.
+* Use the `EXPOSE` directive to expose exactly one port for HTTP traffic.
+* Ensure your application listens for HTTP connections on that port.
-* The Dockerfile must use the `CMD` directive to define the default process that will run within the container.
+* Define the default process using the `CMD` directive.
-* The Docker image must contain [bash](https://www.gnu.org/software/bash/) to run processes.
+* Include [bash](https://www.gnu.org/software/bash/) in the container image.

 {{% alert title="Note" color="info" %}}
-Note that if you are using a private registry of any kind (`gcr` or other) the application environment must include a `$PORT` config variable that matches the `EXPOSE`'d port, example: `drycc config set PORT=5000`.
-See [Configuring Registry](../installing-workflow/configuring-registry/#configuring-off-cluster-private-registry) for more info.
+For private registries (such as GCR), set a `$PORT` environment variable that matches your `EXPOSE`d port.
+For example: `drycc config set PORT=5000`.
+See [Configuring Registry](../installing-workflow/configuring-registry/#configuring-off-cluster-private-registry) for details.
 {{% /alert %}}

 ## Create an Application

-Use `drycc create` to create an application on the [controller][].
+Create an application on the [controller][]:

     $ mkdir -p /tmp/example-dockerfile-http && cd /tmp/example-dockerfile-http
     $ drycc create example-dockerfile-http --no-remote
     Creating application... done, created example-dockerfile-http

 {{% alert title="Note" color="info" %}}
-For all commands except for `drycc create`, the `drycc` client uses the name of the current directory as the app name if you don't specify it explicitly with `--app`.
+For commands other than `drycc create`, the client uses the current directory name as the app name if not specified with `--app`.
 {{% /alert %}}

 ## Deploy the Application

-Use `drycc pull` to deploy your application from [DockerHub][] or a public registry.
+Deploy from [DockerHub][] or a public registry using `drycc pull`:

     $ drycc pull <username>/example-dockerfile-http:latest
     Creating build...  done, v2